The SPIRIT telescopes and observatories have evolved over the past decade, and are now permanently located at Mardella

 Accurate target positioning and tracking with the smaller SPIRIT telescopes is achieved using the Paramount robotic telescope mount utilising advanced periodic error correction, pointing and tracking algorithms.
-As a consequence, the instruments do not use auto-guiders, although SPIRIT 4 incorporates an auto-guider for special applications.
-The limiting magnitude is constrained by varying sky conditions, with a practical exposure limit of 300 seconds for the UWA campus-based telescopes caused by the sky glow from light pollution.
+As a consequence, the instruments do not use auto-guiders.
+Limiting magnitude is constrained by varying sky conditions, with a practical exposure limit of 300 seconds.
 Even so, astrometric observations of minor planets approaching magnitude 19.5 are routinely undertaken with even the smaller SPIRIT telescopes using ‘stacking’ techniques.

 Daily telescope functioning includes highly automated ‘dusk until dawn’ operations.
 Year-round remote access to the telescopes is provided 7 days a week (weather dependent) excluding maintenance periods and staff leave.

-All daily operations have been fully automated including CCD Camera initialisation (cooling), pre-dusk dome opening and pre-dawn dome closing procedures.
+All daily operations have been fully automated including CCD Camera initialisation (cooling), pre-dusk roof opening and pre-dawn shutdown procedures.

 Flat field frames are acquired automatically at dusk (weather dependent) using pre-defined positions and timing through all filters with bin modes dependent on the telescope.
 Fresh bias and dark frames are also acquired each night.
 Master calibration frames are created from several sub frames to ensure high quality image calibration for both scientific and astrophotographic applications.
 Images are calibrated automatically as part of the acquisition process.

 SPIRIT telescopes are accessed by students and teachers using a web-enabled interface.
 Imaging commences at the end of astronomical twilight, nominally a sun angle of -12°.

 The web interface includes access to catalogue databases for Messier, NGC, PGC and IC objects as well as the major planets by name.
 This permits novice users to specify targets without knowledge of the celestial coordinates system.
 In a similar way, minor planet ephemerides are calculated by the system at the time of imaging for numbered minor planets.
 Celestial coordinates can be specified in the interface for all other targets.

 - a fully calibrated FITS image;